PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 When someone passes away, the executor of their estate plays a pivotal role in managing and distributing assets as outlined in the will.
 Ideally, the executor maintains open lines of communication with beneficiaries to confirm that the estate is handled fairly and efficiently.

-However, what happens when the executor refuses to speak to you or ignores your inquiries?
+However, what happens when the executor refuses to speak to you or ignores your inquiries, even though you know you're listed as a beneficiary in the will?
 The lack of communication can be frustrating, concerning, and may raise suspicions about how the estate is being handled.

 If the executor is unresponsive, it’s important to take action promptly to protect your rights as a beneficiary.
 There are several steps you can take to address the situation and confirm that the estate is being properly managed.

 An executor is a person or entity appointed in a will to carry out the wishes of the deceased.
-Their duties involve overseeing the entire process of probate, including gathering assets, paying debts and taxes, and distributing what remains to the beneficiaries.
+Their duties involve overseeing the entire probate process, including inventorying assets, paying debts and taxes, and distributing what remains to the beneficiaries.

 Responsibilities of the executor include: